The Soul of Batik: the techniques and philosophy of Javanese Batik

 Morning and afternoon shuttle transfers between accommodations in central Ubud and the workshop venue are included in the workshop.
 The shuttle route will be along Raya Ubud Road (bit.ly/raya-ubud-road), Hanoman Road (bit.ly/hanoman-road), Monkey Forest Road (bit.ly/monkey-forest-road), and Suweta Road (bit.ly/suweta-road) and participants will be notified before the workshop what time and where their morning pick-up will be.

 Maximum group size is 10 participants.
-Minimum group size for the published itinerary is 3 participants.
-If the group size is less than 3, the workshop will be led by either Nia Fliam or Agus Ismoyo instead of by both of them.
+Minimum group size for the published itinerary is 4 participants.
+If the group size is 2 or 3 participants, the workshop will be led by either Nia Fliam or Agus Ismoyo instead of by both of them.
+If there is only one participant, the workshop will be led by Threads of Life dye studio staff following the itinerary and pricing of the Batik Week workshop with a refund made for the price difference.

 Payment will be made through PayPal via an automatic link in the booking website.
 You do not need to have a PayPal account to make a payment; PayPal will simply be used to process your credit card payment.